JanHerca/urantiapedia/input/markdown/en/Innerface/Vol11/Innerface_vol11_6.md

 ****************************
-There follows a "combined assault." (see p.
+There follows a “combined assault.” (see p.
 2)

 # Universal Spiritual Religion